 Despite having vague notions of her prospective future, Gasparov landed her first job out of college in a surprising and unexpected manner.

-She vividly recalls the day when she was “sitting in Career Services, wearing a sweat-suit, going over company profiles, preparing for the interviews for the day," she describes.
+She vividly recalls the day when she was “sitting in Center for Professional Development, wearing a sweat-suit, going over company profiles, preparing for the interviews for the day," she describes.
 "I had sent in an application to Liz Claiborne a few weeks ago but didn’t hear anything and so was about to cross them off my list."

-As the case may be, “the recruiter for Liz Claiborne had a free slot that day and Kathryn Hutchinson of Career Services, suggested that we meet," she recalls.
+As the case may be, “the recruiter for Liz Claiborne had a free slot that day and Kathryn Hutchinson of Center for Professional Development, suggested that we meet," she recalls.